Eugen Seibold: Boat design

 About half of the interior space of the 22-meter long and six meters wide (draught 3.5 meters) Explorer72-type vessel is used as laboratory.
 In total, eight berths can host four to six scientists and two to four crew members.
 A desalination plant, 1000 liters of fresh water, and 4000 liters of diesel allow up to three weeks of autonomy at sea.
 Lithium iron phosphate batteries, with a capacity of about 65 kWh, facilitate emission-free operation including navigation and scientific work of at least nine hours.
 Batteries are charged while sailing and in port.
 Propulsion at sea and in port is supported by a 210 hp diesel engine.

 Partners

-The vessel's activities are coordinated by the Max Planck Institute for Chemistry in Mainz, Germany, and maintained by the Max Planck Society, under the shipmanagement of F. Laeisz Shipping.
+The vessel's activities are coordinated by the Max Planck Institute for Chemistry in Mainz, Germany and maintained by the Max Planck Society, under the management of F. Laeisz Shipping.
 Construction of the yacht was supported by the Werner Siemens Foundation, Switzerland, with 3.5 million Euros.

 Eugen Seibold's design is from Lorenzo Argento Yacht Design, Italy.
 The yacht was built by Michael Schmidt Yachtbau, Greifswald, Germany.
 Axthelm & Rolvien architects, Berlin, designed the yachts interior.
 A gearbox has been designed in cooperation with ZF, Friedrichshafen, Germany.
 In cooperation with Hydrobios, Kiel, the mechanical workshop of the MPIC built a light multinet from titanium.